binkley/modern-java-practices/README.md

 debugging_ (the container is a remote process on "localhost" from the perspective of your IDE).

-These example tasks assume a command-line program that exits when completed.
+These Batect example tasks assume a command-line program that exits when completed.
 See [the Spring Boot](#spring-boot) sample for the same approach with long-running services.